augustorl/augustoleite.com/README.md

 # @augustoleite.com ![The MIT License](https://img.shields.io/badge/license-MIT-ligh) ![Made by](https://img.shields.io/badge/made%20by-augustorl-important)

-En: This is the NextJS version of my portfolio.
+Essa é versão do meu portfólio construída com NextJs.

-Pt: Essa é versão do meu portfólio construída com NextJs.
+This is the NextJS version of my portfolio.

 <!-- ABOUT THE PROJECT -->
 ### About The Project